Transgender rights in the United States: Cases

-In 1959, Christine Jorgensen, a trans woman, was denied a marriage license by a clerk in New York City, on the basis that her birth certificate listed her as male; Jorgensen did not pursue the matter in court.
-Later that year, Charlotte McLeod, another trans woman who underwent gender-affirming surgery in Denmark, married her husband Ralph H. Heidel in Miami.
-She did not mention her birth sex, however, or the fact she was still legally male, since Florida's marriage law did not require a birth certificate for the issuance of a marriage license to an individual over the age of 21.
+In 1959, Christine Jorgensen was denied a marriage license by a clerk in New York City, on the basis that her birth certificate listed her as male; Jorgensen did not pursue the matter in court.
+Later that year, Charlotte McLeod, who had undergone gender-affirming surgery in Denmark, married her husband Ralph H. Heidel in Miami.
+She did not mention her birth sex or legal gender to the state, since Florida's marriage law did not require a birth certificate for the issuance of a marriage license to an individual over the age of 21.
 In 1976, the New Jersey case M.T. v.
 J.T. held that trans people who had undergone gender-affirming surgery could marry as the legal sex matching their gender identity, the first ruling of its kind.
-Here the court expressly considered the English Corbett v.
-Corbett decision but rejected its reasoning.

 In Littleton v.
-Prange (1999), Christie Lee Littleton, a trans woman who had undergone gender-affirming surgery, argued to the Texas 4th Court of Appeals that her marriage to her genetically male husband (deceased) was legally binding and hence she was entitled to his estate.
-The court decided that the plaintiff's sex is equal to her chromosomes, which were XY (male).
-The court subsequently invalidated her revision to her birth certificate, as well as her Kentucky marriage license, ruling "We hold, as a matter of law, that Christie Littleton is a male.
-As a male, Christie cannot be married to another male.
-Her marriage to Jonathon was invalid, and she cannot bring a cause of action as his surviving spouse."
+Prange (1999), Christie Lee Littleton, a trans woman who had undergone gender-affirming surgery, argued to the Texas 4th Court of Appeals that she was entitled to her deceased husband's estate.
+The court decided that her marriage certificate was invalid on the basis that her sex should be considered equal to her chromosomes, which were XY (male).
+As a result, she could not claim her husband's estate.
+The court subsequently also invalidated her revision to her birth certificate.
 She appealed to the Supreme Court but it denied certiorari in 2000.